laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/react-fundamentals/week-15/day-2/lecture-materials/react-css.md

 <br>
 <br>

-✨  Let's give it some fancy colors: #86ba8a & #3d3d3d
+✨  Let's give it a fancy background-color: #86ba8a  &  text color: #3d3d3d

 ✨  Bonus: refector to accept props and add a prop style